macdougt/ykubernetes/README.md

 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

-<span style="color:grey">So this is more specific and captures the intended direction of k8s.
+`So this is more specific and captures the intended direction of k8s.
 But I am not feeling it.
 Like most things, you will have to live k8s for a while for it to sink in.
-In addition, k8s aims to address the following feature areas (compounding the problem):</span>
+In addition, k8s aims to address the following feature areas (compounding the problem):`

 Features